 4. Try sucking on an ice cube to limit further bleeding and swelling.

 How doctors treat a deep cut inside the lip will depend on the location and severity of the wound.
-But they usually begin by cleaning the wound with sterile water or saline and assessing the injury.
+However, they usually begin by cleaning the wound with sterile water or saline and assessing the injury.

 Depending on the cause of the cut, the doctor may: